jovidjumaev/la-liga-insight/README.md

 # La Liga Insight Dashboard

-An interactive dashboard for analyzing La Liga football statistics and trends, powered by FBref data.
+This is a side project for my passion for football, and it is an interactive dashboard for analyzing La Liga football statistics and trends, powered by FBref data.

 ## Features
 - 2023 Season Analysis